google/skia/site/user/quick/gn.md

 Supported Features
 ----------

-    * Linux, Mac, Android
+    * Linux, Mac, Android, Windows
-    * Software and GL rendering
+    * Software, GL, Vulkan rendering
     * libskia.a, libskia.so
-    * DM, nanobench
+    * DM, nanobench, a few other tools
+    * (Pretty much everything but iOS and some complicated tools.)

 Quickstart
 ----------